This article about famous Spanish festivals may contain affiliate/compensated links. For full information, please see my disclaimer here.

 My Experience From San Fermin Festival

-I visited San Fermin festival on my own in Pamplona.
-The San Fermin festival gets messy (but La Tomatina is still worse in these terms).
-The crowds make an abnormal mess on the streets, and the streets alone are bustling.
+I visited the San Fermin festival on my own in Pamplona.
+The San Fermin festival gets messy.
+The crowds make an abnormal mess on the streets.

 Everybody is shouting, and people get very drunk.
-The Encierro (running of the bulls) is tricky to spot unless you stand next to the wooden racks from the early morning.
+The Encierro is tricky to spot unless you stand next to the wooden racks from the early morning.
 So well, I was excited to experience this festival, but I was also slightly disappointed.

 Mainly because of the drunk people and mess on the streets, which can really deteriorate the entire atmosphere.
-It’s still nice to experience, and I don’t regret I could have been part of it.
-I want to be honest to prepare you for the worst parts.
+It’s still nice to experience, and I don’t regret being part of it.
+But that was the atmosphere.

 I don’t recommend you come here if you have a family with kids.